Goncalo-Palma-Nunes/minimum-weight-arborescence/README.md

 ## About

-This repository is part of an initial exploratory phase for a master's thesis in Computer Science at Instituto Superior Técnico (University of Lisbon).
+This repository is part of an initial phase of a master's thesis in Computer Science at Instituto Superior Técnico (University of Lisbon).
 The thesis' title is "Online methods for analyzing core genomic relationships among 1 billion bacterial pathogens" and it is supervised by professors Alexandre Francisco and Cátia Vaz.

-The problem this thesis aims to solve is **how to efficiently update a phylogenetic tree**.
+The problem this thesis aims to tackle is **how to efficiently update a phylogenetic tree**.

 ## Compiling the project